eth-educators/eth-docker-docs/website/docs/Usage/Prerequisites.md

 ## Ubuntu Prerequisites

-> [!WARNING]
-> Ubuntu Desktop can be installed with the Docker snap package, which can cause
+> Ubuntu can be installed with the Docker snap package, which can cause
 > issues including complete data loss on upgrade.
 We highly recommend removing this
 > via `sudo snap remove --purge docker`.
 Note this action will delete all data kept
 > in docker.
 If you are running the snap Docker package and have data you need to keep,
 > please ask for help in the ethstaker Discord.

-> [!NOTE]
 > The following prerequisites will be installed on the Linux server you
 > will run your node on.
 The machine you use to connect *to* the Linux server
 > only requires an SSH client.

 Update all packages
 ```
-sudo apt update && sudo apt dist-upgrade
+sudo apt update && sudo apt -y dist-upgrade
 ```
 and install prerequisites
 ```
-sudo apt install -y docker.io docker-compose git
+sudo apt install -y docker-compose
 ```
 then enable the docker service
 ```